 The depth of water quality sensing devices located on the Potomac and Anacostia Rivers can change as a result of the tidal influence on the water bodies or an increase in flow due to precipitation.

-View water quality reports and information regarding all District of Columbia water bodies.
+View water quality reports and information regarding all District of Columbia water bodies:

 Swimming is prohibited in District of Columbia rivers and streams.
 However, rules were adopted in 2012 (Action to Amend the Ban on Swimming in the Potomac River, DCR Vol. 59 – No. 32, August 10, 2012) and 2018 (Anacostia River Special Swimming Events, DCR Vol. 65 – No. 31, August 3, 2018) that create exceptions to the prohibition of swimming in the District’s portion of the Potomac River and Anacostia River by authorizing qualifying swimming events for limited amounts of time under limited conditions.
+To learn more about how to obtain approval for a swim event.

 E. coli: E. coli are bacteria that are used to indicate fecal contamination and the presence of pathogens in recreational waters.
 Exposure to pathogens can cause gastrointestinal illness with symptoms such as diarrhea, vomiting, stomachache, or nausea.
 The E. coli geometric mean standard (126 MPN/100 mL) is adopted from US EPA water quality standards.